RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 (which you can also do with the [Snippets addin]())
 * etc.

-Using the Command Addin you can access the [Markdown Monster Application Model](http://markdownmonster.west-wind.com/docs/_5dv018sft.htm) (via `Model.AppModel`) to access many of the core Markdown Document and UI features that let you automate and act upon open or selected documents in the editor.
+Using the Command Addin you can saccess the [Markdown Monster Application Model](http://markdownmonster.west-wind.com/docs/_5dv018sft.htm) (via `Model.AppModel`) to access many of the core Markdown Document and UI features that let you automate and act upon open or selected documents in the editor.

 You can tie a hot key to a script (may require a restart of the application) to make functionality more easily accessible as well.